amitrajput921998/Tailwind-CSS-Project/readme.md

 # Tailwind CSS Project

-With the help of html and Tailwind CSS.
+With the help of HTML5 and Tailwind CSS.

 Vs Code Clone
 This project is just for education Purpose.